4m4t3ur/blankStarter/README.md

 A blank WordPress theme for kickstarting a kickass design.
 It's good if You like to start your themes from scratch.
+It's also good if it's a long term project = you have to come back to the files over and over.

 Features:
 1. HTML5 header.